-- 1. Students in possession of a Bachelor of Science degree in Applied Physics from 4TU or the Rijksuniversiteit Groningen will be admitted to the Master's programme. - 2.
-Students who do not possess a degree mentioned in paragraph 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admissions officer on this matter.
+- 1. Students in possession of a Bachelor of Science degree in Applied Physics from Delft University of Technology will be admitted to the Master's programme. - Students who do not possess a degree mentioned in paragraph 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admissions officer on this matter.
 In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a.
 The general relevant criteria set by the executive board in the "Policy on fees and enrolment", laid down in Appendix 1 of the Student Charter, and clarified in Part 1.2 "Entrance and admission" of the mentioned Student Charter. - b.
 A degree certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the Master's programme within the allotted period of two years. - 3.
-Students in possession of a Bachelor of Science degree in Physics (or equivalent in level and content) from a Dutch university will be admitted to the Master's programme, provided that they fulfil the following requirements: - BSc has been completed within at most five years; - Cumulative Grade Point Average ≥ 7.0. - 4.
-Students in possession of a Bachelor of Science degree in Aerospace Engineering, Applied Earth Sciences, Applied Mathematics, Civil Engineering, Electrical Engineering, Marine Technology, Mechanical Engineering, Molecular Science and Technology, or Nanobiology from Delft University of Technology, admitted to and having passed the TU Delft Applied Physics bridging (minor) programme within the allotted period will be admitted to the Master's programme.
+Students in possession of a Bachelor of Science degree in Applied Physics or in Physics (or equivalent in level and content) from a Dutch university will be admitted to the Master's programme, provided that they fulfil the following requirements: - BSc has been completed within at most five years; - Cumulative Grade Point Average \geq 7.0.